markburns/interactify/README.md

 ### Syntactic Sugar
 - Everything is an Organizer/Interactor and supports interactor-contracts.
+- They only becomes considered an organizer once `organize` is called.
+- They could technically be both (if you want?) but you have to remember to call `super` within `call` to trigger the organized interactors.
 - Concise syntax for most common scenarios with `expects` and `promises`.
 Verifying the presence of the keys/values.
 - Automatic delegation of expected and promised keys to the context.